belgoros/tic-tac-toe-cli/README.md

 ## Run

 The game board is considered to be a 3 x 3 grid.
 Rows and columns are numbered as 1 to 3.

-Every player must place three of their marks in a horizontal, vertical, or diagonal row.
+Every player must place three of their marks in a horizontal, vertical or diagonal row.

 The values should be entered as pair of 2 numbers separated with spaces, i.e. `1 1` to mark the cell in the first row and the first column.
 `3 3` for the 3d row in the last (third) column.